"Art makes me feel like champagne is running through my veins instead of blood.

 Realising that acceptance can create inner peace in any situation and learning to focus on training my ability of acceptance.

-To discover more about Elisa and her work, feel free to visit her website or instagram account.
+To discover more about Elisa and her work, feel free to visit her website.